 This curling iron was the go-to tool for last year's Victoria Secret fashion show.

 Don't fret if typical curling irons and wands seem intimidating; the Beachwaver curls the hair automatically, making it "the easiest tool in the world," according to Michael Angelo of New York City's Wonderland Beauty Parlor.

-If you are looking for something a little more affordable, this curling iron from Conair has a 3/4-inch barrel and a four-star rating on Amazon.
-It's the retailer's top-selling curling iron.
+If you are looking for something a little more affordable, this curling iron from Conair has a 3/4-inch barrel and a 4-star rating on Amazon.
+It's also the retailer's top-selling curling iron.